peterychuang/peterychuang.github.io/content/tech/2016-10-20-arch-linux-tips.md

 Arch Linux has been my main (and only) operating system for the last six or seven months.
 Since I have a fairly new device (the late 2015 edition of XPS 13), I need the latest kernels and software packages in order to have a satisfactory experience on the device, and Arch Linux fulfils this requirement nicely.

 But the main attraction of Arch linux--being more up-to-date than other distros--is also its liabilities.
-The newest software packages may not always work as you expected: they break your desktop theme, make the screen flashes randomly, render the system un-bootable, etc. To be sure, most updates don'o't break anything, and some updates break things even in other supposedly more "stable" Linux distributions, though hiccups do occur somewhat more frequently in Arch Linux than other more "stable" but less up-to-date distros if you don't know what you are doing.
+The newest software packages may not always work as you expected: they break your desktop theme, make the screen flashes randomly, render the system un-bootable, etc. To be sure, most updates don't break anything, and some updates break things even in other supposedly more "stable" Linux distributions, though hiccups do occur somewhat more frequently in Arch Linux than other more "stable" but less up-to-date distros if you don't know what you are doing.

-To achieve stability necessary for daily use with Arch Linux, you need a little more care and caution.
+The truth is that Arch Linux is as stable as you want it to be.
+To achieve stability, you need more care and caution.
 Below are some tips for how to avoid some of the pitfalls and how to fix problems.

 ### Avoid software packages from testing and other unstable repositories

 The official testing repository contains packages being held in testing before they go into the core repository.
-Naturally, packages in testing repository is more likely to break things than the core, extra, and community repository, so it is best not to enable testing repository.
+Naturally, packages in testing repository are more likely to break things than the core, extra, and community repository, so it is best not to enable testing repository.

-Although I don't discourage you from installing packages from AUR, extra caution is recommended.
+Although I don't discourage you from installing packages from AUR, extra caution is recommended, as the qualities of the packages in AUR vary considerably.

 ### Don't update software packages whenever an update is available